phoenixframework/phoenix_live_view/guides/server/error-handling.md

 # Error and exception handling

 As with any other Elixir code, exceptions may happen during the LiveView life-cycle.
-In this section we will describe how LiveView reacts to errors at different stages.
+This page describes how LiveView handles errors at different stages.

 ## Expected scenarios

 In this section, we will talk about error cases that you expect to happen within your application.
 For example, a user filling in a form with invalid data is expected.
-In a LiveView, we typically handle those cases by storing a change in the LiveView state, which causes the LiveView to be re-rendered with the error message.
+In a LiveView, we typically handle those cases by storing the form state in LiveView assigns and rendering any relevant error message back to the client.

 We may also use `flash` messages for this.
 For example, imagine you have a page to manage all "Team members" in an organization.
 However, if there is